A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Introduction

 The remaining sections of this paper are structured as follows.
-The mathematical model formulation and nondimensionalisation are presented in Section \ref{s2}.
+The mathematical model formulation is presented in Section \ref{s2}.
 Steady state analysis of a reduced model is presented in Section \ref{s3}, followed by numerical results of the full model in Section \ref{rsec2}.
-Finally, the manuscript is concluded in Section \ref{s4}.
+We conclude, in Section \ref{s4}, by discussing the findings of this study.